NY Mets complete deals with LHP Quintana, RHP Robertson - WHIZ News

 NEW YORK (AP) — The active New York Mets took two more steps toward restocking their pitching staff Friday night, finalizing contracts with free agents José Quintana and David Robertson.

-Quintana signed a $26 million, two-year contract that adds another veteran arm to the team’s revamped rotation.
+Quintana signed a $26 million, two-year deal that adds another veteran arm to the team’s revamped rotation.
 The sides agreed to terms Wednesday during baseball’s winter meetings in San Diego, pending a physical.

 “We’re very excited to add a pitcher of David’s caliber,” general manager Billy Eppler said in a news release.
 “He has been pitching in high-leverage situations for teams with postseason expectations since his career started.”

-Quintana pitched for Pittsburgh and St. Louis last season, going 6-7 with a career-best 2.93 ERA in 32 starts.
+Quintana, who gets $13 million in each of the next two seasons, was 6-7 with a career-best 2.93 ERA in 32 starts last season for Pittsburgh and St. Louis.
 He was terrific after he was traded to the Cardinals in August, posting a 2.01 ERA in 12 appearances for the NL Central champions.
 He worked 5 1/3 scoreless innings in his lone playoff start, but St. Louis was eliminated by NL champion Philadelphia.

 The left-hander allowed 0.43 homers per nine innings this year, the lowest mark in the majors among qualified starters.
 He didn’t give up a home run in his last 61 2/3 innings, the longest active streak in the big leagues.